oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/consume-share/consume-share.md

     ![Create a share provider.](images/create-share-provider.png)

-2. Set a credential to the newly created share provider.
-Copy and paste the following query into your SQL Worksheet, and then click the **Run Script** icon.
+2. Specify the credential needed to access the data share endpoint.
+Set the credential name to be used by the current user when he or she attempts to access the given share provider.Copy and paste the following query into your SQL Worksheet, and then click the **Run Script** icon.

     ```
     <copy>